made up of technical questions our support team has received regarding STRIX.

 Is a stopped instance subject to charges?

 The fees of Strix Cloud consist of three separate charges: instance usage fees, instance management fees, and the data overage fees.
-Among them, instance usage fees and the data overage fees are not charged for a stopped instance.
-However, instance management fees are charged even for a stopped instance if it is Type 1 or higher spec.
+Among them, instance usage fees and the data overage fees are not charged for stopped instances.
+However, instance management fees are charged even for a stopped instance if it is a paid instance.

 Can I restart a server instance periodically if I run it for a long time?